jerome-marshall/ux-tools/instructions/PRD.md

 5. Saves project
 6. Is redirected to project dashboard

+### 4.2 Researcher Creates a New Study

+1. From project dashboard, selects "Create New Study"
+2. Enters study details (name, description, objectives)
+3. Saves study
+4. Is redirected to study dashboard

-### 4.2 Researcher Creates and Manages Tree Templates
+### 4.3 Researcher Creates and Manages Tree Templates

 1. From project dashboard, selects "Manage Tree Templates"
 2. Views list of existing tree templates for the project
 3. Selects "Create New Tree Template"
 4. Uses Tree Builder interface to create the tree structure
 5. Names and saves the tree template
-6. Template becomes available for use in all tests within the project
+6. Template becomes available for use in all tests within any study in the project

-### 4.3 Researcher Creates a Tree Test
+### 4.4 Researcher Creates a Tree Test

-1. From project dashboard, selects "Create New Test"
+1. From study dashboard, selects "Create New Test"
 2. Selects "Tree Test" as the test type
 3. Enters test name and description
 4. Either: